Federico-Maresca/Cross-Domain-Adaptation-through-Domain-Transfer/README.md

 ## MISC

-Results for each training are saved to the outputs folder by default, if not otherwised specified in the config file.
+Results for each training are saved to the outputs folder by default, if not otherwise specified in the config file.